a true story about daily transitions

 have you ever felt this way too?

-"You're watching for your mommy."
+"You're watching for your mommy.
+I see it."